April 12, 2017

 For information regarding the Equilar 100 and the underlying datasets, or to learn more about Equilar Research Services, please contact the Equilar research team at email@example.com.

-For more information on Equilar research and data analysis, please contact Dan Marcec, Director of Content & Communications at firstname.lastname@example.org.
+For more information on Equilar research and data analysis, please contact Amit Batish, Content Manager at firstname.lastname@example.org.